 A simple way to define the scope of RPA would be between complete manual work and tasks that require cognitive capabilities and solvable with artificial intelligence or machine learning.

-Moving on, Can you automate your job with RPA?#moving-on-can-you-automate-your-job-with-rpa
+Moving on, Can you automate your job with RPA?#

 To a certain degree, yes, but not entirely.